Prayers of the People

 Extemporaneous prayer is free prayer, without reference to a printed prayer.

 The person leading the prayers ought to invite members of the congregation to voice their own prayer; a suggested wording is, “I invite you to make your intercession [or thanksgiving] either silently or aloud.”
-He or she allows an appropriate period of silence so that people have the opportunity to pray, and then concludes with the response for the litany.
+He or she allows an appropriate period of silence so that people can pray, and then concludes with the response for the litany.

 Or the person leading the prayers may invite members of the congregation to voice their intercession once the requests from the Prayer Intercession Binder have been read.